If you’re a beginner health writer looking for tips to start your writing portfolio, this article will help you learn

 Most of us would agree that a portfolio does more than showcase your writing skills.
 It reveals who you’ve worked with, and the results you’ve achieved on certain projects.
 Portfolios demonstrate that you have experience managing a variety of projects from beginning to end – and, importantly, that you can deliver on a specific writing brief.

 The above factors are significant, and they can definitely help you to find jobs and win new clients – but they aren’t as influential as your writing skills.
 What editors and clients really want to know from your writing portfolio is that you:

 - Write clearly and concisely – you have the ability to communicate well, including attention to sentence structure, grammar and proofreading

-- Can produce content in a similar style to what they’re after – it’s no use sending feature articles to a client who wants you to write eDetailers and marketing materials
+- Produce content in a similar style to what they’re after – it’s no use sending feature articles to a client who wants you to write eDetailers and marketing materials

-- Are able to write about a range of health and medical topics – having knowledge of a variety of topics shows you thoroughly understand the health niche
+- Write about a range of health topics and styles – having knowledge of a variety of topics and writing styles, from patient education materials to health blogs, shows you thoroughly understand the health niche

 - Understand how to write about health and medicine – including treatments, terminology, diseases, conditions, ethical issues